Health as Education: Anemia Project

 What’s next?

-When Sisters Project Peru returns to Huacahuasi this August 2025, we plan to continue collaborating with community members to plant iron-rich crops in the two community greenhouses, which were completed in February 2025.
+When Sisters Project Peru returns to Huacahuasi this August 2025, we plan to continue collaborating with community members to plant iron-rich crops in our three community greenhouses, which were completed in February 2025.
 Read more about our Greenhouse Project HERE.
-We also intend to hold another anemia education workshop.
+We also plan to hold another anemia education workshop and distribute more Lucky Iron Fish.

 Overview